 1. Although a decent digital back is very expensive, the cameras, lenses and accessories available used are inexpensive when compared to new medium format gear.

-2. Hasselblad offers a comprehensive system with many lenses and accessories, especially if using the Hasselblad Flexbody, which is a great compact technical camera that feels as if it was designed for working with digital backs and generates results comparable to an 8X10 film resolution.
+2. Hasselblad offers a comprehensive system with many lenses and accessories, especially if using the Hasselblad Flexbody, which is a great compact technical camera that feels as if it was designed for working with digital backs and can generate results comparable to an 8X10 film resolution.

-3. You can carry the same gear for both digital and film captures, or even use film as a back-up option.
+3. You can carry the same gear for both digital and film captures, SLR or technical camera or even use film as a back-up option.

 Despite all the above, I must say that Nikon D810 is the best camera I have ever owned, and for 80% of my commercial work I use Nikon equipment with prime AF-S / Ai-s lenses.
 How come?